 Ashtanga yoga is for you if you want a challenge and you love structure.
 The practice appeals to those who like a sense of order and who like to do things independently.
 The practice progresses slowly and at an incremental pace.
 If you have sensitive muscles or joints, this may not be the practice for you.

-Most beginners prefer to start with a Yoga Basics class, a Restorative class, or another introductory class to get a feeling of how your body reacts to yoga.
-After you have come to an understanding of what yoga is and what your body can expect to go through, we would love to have you join us in an ashtanga class.
-If you are an athletic beginner and are up for a challenge, you are welcome to try Ashtanga.
+Most beginners start with a Yoga Basics, Restorative, or another introductory class to learn how their body reacts to yoga.
+After you have come to an understanding of what yoga is and what your body can handle, we would love to have you join us in an ashtanga class.
+If you’re an athletic beginner and up for a challenge, you are welcome to try Ashtanga.

 Yoga Now Ashtanga Yoga Classes